Hi-Teknology²: The Chip: Track Information

 The final track listing has been whittled down from 18 to 15 tracks, omitting the songs, "How We Do It", "Time Is Now", and "We Get Down".
 The late producer, J Dilla, makes a cameo appearance on the song "Music For Life".
 The album's lead single is "Where It Started At (NY)", which features MC's Jadakiss, Papoose, Talib Kweli and Raekwon, and utilizes a sample from the Andy Williams song "(Where Do I Begin?)
 Love Story".
 The three omitted tracks ("Time Is Now", "We Get Down" & "How We Do It") were leaked on the internet on October 23, 2006.
 Both "Time is Now" and "How We Do It" were previously available on The Beautiful Mixtape Vol. 2.
 "Time is Now" was a shorter version.

+Covers

+The album track "Let It Go" was later covered by British singer Ama Lou under the title "We Tried, we tried." on her 2019 EP, Ama, who?.

 Reception

 Later on, Hi-Tek blamed the label for the lack of success of the album: "Hi-Teknology 2 was a prime example of a classic album, which just went down the drain as no one heard it.
 That’s not my fault; that is the label’s job to make sure people heard it.
 I get out and do every interview and all the press, but it was more a case of when they recouped, they were cool with that and it went no further.
 I had nine Interscope artists on that album and the only reason I got that was because of my relationship with [Dr.] Dre and Interscope.
 A lot of people wouldn’t be able to get that, so why not capitalize off that relationship?"